litecart/litecart/STANDARD.md

 ## Indentation

-  Committed code should use an indentation of 1 tab characters.
+  Committed code should use an indentation of one tab characters.
   Indentation will be automatically handled if your editor has support for [.editorconfig](https://editorconfig.org/).
 If you would like to render a different the tab width this can be set in indent_size = 2.

   Incorrect (using multiple spaces):

     Level 1
     	  Level 2
     		    Level 3
     			      Level 4

   Correct (using TABs):